wlwl2/case-utils/README.md

 ## Motivation

-1. The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).
+1) The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).

-Understanding what the transformations do is **necessary** not just helpful and should be documented.
+Understanding what the transformations do is **necessary** not just helpful.

-At first, you might think you know what some transformations are doing, but think about these considerations:
+It should be documented.

-  - What happens to the other letters after the first letter?
+At first, you might think you know what transformations are doing, but think about these considerations:

-  - The difference between 'dashes' and 'hyphens'.
+What happens to the other letters after the first letter?

-  - Do you know what case you are converting from and to?
+Do you know what case you are converting from and to?

-2. Indicates **what you are converting from** and **what you are converting to** in the same function name.
+The difference between 'dashes' and 'hyphens'.

-**This will be implemented later.
-It is not implemented yet.**
+2) Indicates what you are converting from and what you are converting to **in the same function name**. **Not implemented fully yet.**

-3. Get all of this done formally, because it's getting annoying even when I am writing in C#.
+3) Get all of this done formally, because it's getting annoying even when I am writing in C#.
 See `docs/types_of_cases.md`.

 ## Installation